A combination of portable electric

 to six months.

-moving the 3-strand portable electric fencing (3 strands are necessary for keeping sheep in) every few days or once a week
+moving the 3-strand portable electric fencing (3-4 strands are A MUST for keeping sheep in) every few days or once a week

 has become a burden.
 It's clear that my time

 can be more productively spent on other farm projects.